IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/site/src/documentation/5. tutorials-and-examples/index.md

 layout: default
 ---

-This is a list of how-to guides on topics that you may come across while developing for the IndiGO platform.
+This is a list of tutorials and how-to guides on topics that you may come across while developing for the IndiGO platform.
 Each how-to guide explains step-by-step how you can extend IndiGO.

+## Example application

+The example application is provided as a sample implementation.
+The application allows you to verify your build environment by making sure Gradle can build this IndiGO example APK and install it on an emulator.
+The application also contains several examples on how to add functionality to your product.

+Check out the functionality of the IndiGO platform in the [walk-through](/indigo/documentation/introduction/example-app) of the example application, or get it yourself by following our [getting started](/indigo/documentation/getting-started) guide.

+Additional functionality is described in the tutorials and how-to guides below.

 ## Setup